Ghost hunters and creepy cravers must visit these haunted places in Colorado…

 Every year, leading up to Halloween, there is a paranormal investigation led by Magpie Paranormal that offers two-hour walking tours.
 Let these paranormal investigators guide you through these spooky spots!

 4. Hotel Jerome

 In Aspen, Colorado, there is a historic hotel that has its share of paranormal activity.
-As one of the oldest hotels in the state, it is definitely one of Colorado’s most haunted sites.
+As one of the oldest hotels in the state, Hotel Jerome is definitely one of Colorado's most haunted sites.

 The most famous haunting is that of a little boy.
 It is reported that he was staying in room 310, which overlooks the pool.
 He left his room and drowned in the pool.

 It is now believed that this little boy, called “water boy,” sometimes appears to guests looking wet and shivering.
 He then disappears quickly, leaving only wet footprints in his wake.